Andy-UTAS/atomic/docs/02specificheatII.md

     which by design returns $3 k_{\textrm{B}} T N$, which is exactly the Dulong-Petit law.

-??? question "Explicitly evaluate the cutoff frequency, and express the solution in terms of the Debye frequency"
+??? question "2.6 Explicitly evaluate the cutoff frequency, and express the solution in terms of the Debye frequency"

     An educated guess would probably land you in the correct spot: given the arbitrary definition of the Debye frequency, it is likely that $\omega_{\textrm{cutoff}} = \omega_d$.
 Let's have a look: